LOUVA A DEUS !!! (praying Mantis)

 fEw dAyS iN pOrTo...

-I went to Porto last week for a few days to visit my family :-) and also to take Emma to the airport :-(...
-God is leading us into a much deeper relationship... that's so cool ... she's my best friend, my prayer partner, my journey partner, my sister... in good and bad moments...I just love her !!!
+I went to Porto last week for a few days to visit my family :-) and also to take Emma to the airport...
+God is leading us into a much deeper relationship... that's so cool ... she's my best friend, my prayer partner, my journey partner, my sister... in good and bad moments...I´m so thankful for her in my life...

-the babies are getting more and more cute...look at them !!!
+Joshua and Nelson are getting cuter and cuter...look at them !!!

-Edna is a great and proud mom, and Paulo is an amazing dad...Pamela also came for the weekend to see her little brothers...she was all excited telling me that she was dressed in white coz that was the worldwide day of Peace...she's so sweet...and she has such a great heart !!! this girl is gonna make some noise in this world, I tell you...
+Edna is a great and proud mom, and Paulo is an amazing dad...Pamela also came for the weekend to see her little brothers...she was all excited telling me that she was dressed in white because that was the worldwide day of Peace...she's so sweet...and she has such a great heart ! this girl is going to make some noise in this world, I tell you...

-And I also took the opportunity to make my second tatoo, eh, eh...I will not post any pictures yet, coz it's not totally finished ... it will need maybe 2 more sessions...Ouch !!!
+And I also took the opportunity to get my second tattoo, eh, eh...I will not post any pictures yet, because it's not totally finished ... it will need maybe 2 more sessions...Ouch !!!

 but it's amazing already !!!
-Paulo is a great tatoo artist...I give him an idea and he just does it...
+Paulo is a great tattoo artist...I give him an idea and he just does it...

-I'm back on the land now...actually I'm in Fundao today to make some stuff and go shopping...our cats and dogs are desperate for food...yes, now they're a lot...Mishu and her 3 kitties (and I think she's pregnant again...oh, no...I'm gonna check today for a vet to sterilize her:-( we can't handle more kitties killing all other animals )...Huckleberry and Tom Sawyer already addopted us as their family and Violeta seems to go the same way...Juran brought her for Bruno's sheep, but he never comes to pick her up...Oh well...They're all free anyway, which is good... we basically just feed them...
+I'm back on the land now...actually I'm in Fundao today to make some stuff and go shopping...our cats and dogs are desperate for food...yes, now they're a lot...Mishu and her 3 kittens (and I think she's pregnant again...oh, no...I'm going to check today for a vet to sterilize her...we can't handle more kittens killing all other animals )...Huckleberry Finn and Tom Sawyer already addopted us as their family and Violeta seems to go the same way...Juran brought her for Bruno's sheep, but he never comes to pick her up...Oh well...They're all free anyway, which is good... we basically just feed them when they come around...

-Yep, this land is a shelter for all those who need a family...even animals !!! :-)
+This land is a shelter for all those who need a family...even animals !

 23 September 2007